Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "...Hmm."
 Ferd glanced back at Wilde, then nodded when Wilde just shrugged and smiled at him.
 "Okay."

 And that was that.
-Wilde was serious about giving the matter some thought, but at the same time…he knew what his answer was going to be.
+Wilde was serious about giving the matter some thought, but at the same time... he knew what his answer was going to be.
 So he ate his peshorkies and the sandwiches he’d brought with him, and had a nice cold drink, and looked out at the spectacular view in front of him.

 And wondered what *else* he’d see, when he was travelling the galaxy.